kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 If you have already installed Kyma and do not want to trigger any updates, edit the `istiod` deployment to set the desired value for **PILOT_TRACE_SAMPLING**.
 For detailed instructions, see the [Istio documentation](https://istio.io/latest/docs/tasks/observability/distributed-tracing/configurability/#customizing-trace-sampling).

-> Note: the change to PILOT_TRACE_SAMPLING would only take affect if the meshConfig override is not defined.
+> Note: the change to PILOT_TRACE_SAMPLING would only take effect if the meshConfig override is not defined.